YanglanWang/closed-B-spline-curve/README.md

 ![AnVIL Image](./output/wrapping_knots.png)

 Actually, I am not sure wrapping knots method is right or not.
-Because from image, the degree of continuity is not so good. git Welcome others' comments in second methods.
+Because from image, the degree of continuity is not so good.
+Welcome others' comments in second methods.